 Alternatively, simmer purified or distilled water in a clean pot on a stovetop on medium setting.
 Inhale steam from there.
 Do not keep the water at a rolling boil, as this may cause scalding or burns.

 Tea tree is a well-known essential oil.
-Studies support it to reduce itching and fight inflammation and infection as an antimicrobial.
+Research supports it in reducing itching and addressing inflammation and infection as an antimicrobial.
 This may help both causes and symptoms of nasal polyps.